If you want to buy an album or a song, I suggest one of the following options:

 - Go to Endless Records on Main Street in Bloomsburg.
 Warm Light, the new one(!) is there for $10.
 I want you to go there so much that World Famous in Bloomsburg and Yuspe are available there for a special low price.

 - go to itunes or your favorite portal for buying music digitally and do that.
 By the way, did you know that musicians get almost nothing when you stream a song on Spotify?
-It’s much more helpful to buy a song or an album digitally (or physically).
+If you want to support a musician, it’s much more helpful to buy a song or an album digitally (or physically).

 There are four albums:

 - Warm Light, 2022.
 Recorded by Richard Rupert at Green Valley Recordings in Hughesville, PA.
 Produced, mixed, and mastered by Jeremy dePrisco, now in Norristown, PA.
 Ten Paul Loomis songs, seven of them with Katie Loomis-Adams playing violin.
 One with Katie singing.
 Jeremy dePrisco plays lots of bass, Safa Saracoglu plays lots of percussion.
 Audra dePrisco sings on one.
 And Moogly has the Superlatives – Mike Hickey (guitar), Urie Kline (drums), Kurt Smith (bass), and John Sweeney (harmonica).